just-another-downer/landgrid-support/_articles/FAQs.md

 **A:** This is usually due to the amount of information that the counties are making digitally available; we can’t provide data that we don’t have ourselves!

-**Parcel Data - FAQ's**
+### Parcel Data FAQs

 **Q:** How frequently do you update your data?

 **A:** We try to refresh the data as and when possible.
 However, this varies by county.
-Check out our parcelverse & CSV to see specifics on the data attributes and the parcel age [here](https://landgrid.com/parcelverse#b=counties&s=/us)
+Check out our Parcelverse & CSV to see specifics on the data attributes and the parcel age [here](https://landgrid.com/parcelverse#b=counties&s=/us)

 **Q:** How do I know when you have added new data & parcels to your dataset?